newrelic/docs-website/src/content/whats-new/2022/03/php-agent.md

 learnMoreLink: 'https://docs.newrelic.com/docs/release-notes/agent-release-notes/php-release-notes/'
 ---

 With the release of PHP agent v9.19.0, we've included the eagerly anticipated support for PHP version 8.1!
 This is primarily for 64-bit environments with the Just-In-Time (JIT) compilation disabled.
+For more details please see [PHP agent v9.19.0 release notes](/docs/release-notes/agent-release-notes/php-release-notes/php-agent-9190304/).